AI Toolbox for Developers: Bookmark Code, Search Sessions (2026)

 Morning.
 You pick up a ticket on a flaky integration test.
 You open Claude (Sonnet 4.6 for daily work at $3 input / $15 output per 1M tokens) and paste the test file plus the assertion error.
 Claude proposes three hypotheses.
 You try the first.
 It fails.
 You try the second.
 It works.

 Afternoon.
-You bookmark the message where Claude nailed the second hypothesis using Claude Toolbox's bookmark icon.
+You bookmark the message where Claude nailed the second hypothesis using AI Toolbox's bookmark icon.
 The bookmark is titled automatically with the message preview.
 You move on to the next ticket.

 Pricing for Developer Workflows